global

 6.3.
 Satisfactory Goods or Services

 By submitting your payment for processing through the Services, you agree that the goods or services provided by your Recipient in exchange for the payment (minus Fees) have already been rendered to your satisfaction.
-You forfeit future claims regarding insufficient or unexpected quality or untimely delivery of the goods and services provided, including those Services rendered by Nickel in exchange for your payment of fees.
+You hereby forfeit any future claims regarding insufficient or unexpected quality or untimely delivery of the goods and services provided, including those Services rendered by Nickel in exchange for your payment of fees.
 If you use a Visa card to make a payment through the Services, you confirm that your Recipient does not otherwise accept Visa card payments for the good or service being paid for.

 6.4.
 Processing Payments

-You are solely responsible for scheduling payments and selecting a Process Date that allows sufficient time for delivery on or prior to the bill’s due date.
-Typically, it takes 2–3 full business days after the Process Date to post an electronic payment and 5 full business days to deliver a check payment within the United States by first‑class mail.
-Payments submitted for immediate processing will require successful authorization at time of submission; future‑dated payments will require authorization on the Process Date.
-If authorization fails, Nickel and the Bank will be unable to continue processing and we will notify you via the Services.
+You will be solely responsible for scheduling payments and selecting a Process Date for each payment that allows sufficient time for the payment to be delivered on or prior to the bill's due date.
+Typically, it takes two to three full business days after the Process Date to post an electronic payment and five full business days to deliver a check payment within the territorial United States by first class mail.
+Note, however, that the expected delivery timeframe is a projected estimate based on Nickel's historical performance for a given disbursement channel, and is subject to change.

 6.5.
 Scheduled Payments